laravel-notification-channels/pushbullet/README.md

 You will also need to install `guzzlehttp/guzzle` http client to send request to Pushbullet API.

-If you use Laravel 5.5 you don't need the following step.
+If you use Laravel 5.5 or higher, you don't need the following step.
 If not, once package is installed, you need to register the service provider.
 Open up `config/app.php` and add the following to the `providers` key.

 * `NotificationChannels\Pushbullet\PushbulletServiceProvider::class`